justin-wang-git/cs16/README.md

 - conversion from binary to decimal and hex and vice versa
 - passing parameters using references, pointers, or by value
 - relationships between arrays and pointers

+Please feel free to email me if you have any questions about these labs.
+Thank you!